 With the spare tyre fitted you can now store all your equipment back in your boot, along with the flat tyre, before driving to a garage safely, avoiding high speeds.

-Visit V12 to check out our selection of used cars.
+Visit V12 to check used car values and find certified used cars.